Attribute Based Shipping Options

 (rule1 or ((not rule2) and (not rule3)))

-Managing Shipping Options for Products with Undefined or None Attributes
+### Managing Shipping Options for Products with Undefined or None Attributes <a href="#managing-shipping-options-for-products-with-undefined-or-none-attributes" id="managing-shipping-options-for-products-with-undefined-or-none-attributes"></a>

-Products that either lack the attribute key set by dynamic settings or have the attribute key but do not have an attribute value will be grouped under the string value None.
+Products that either lack the attribute key set by dynamic settings or have the attribute key but do not have an attribute value will be grouped under the string value `None`.
 If you want to display specific shipping options for these products without attribute key, it is necessary to create an attribute-based shipping option in the configuration steps, as in the Step 4.
 This created shipping option may also be visible for other products.
 If you wish to restrict the visibility for this option, a specific rule can be implemented.

 **Example for Scenario 1:**